Need a Sri Lanka packing list? I am here to help.

 Oh man, am I ever excited that the fanny pack has made a comeback.
 It can be worn around your waist or across the body.
 I used mine nonstop and stored things like valuables, hand sanitizer, sunscreen and lip balm.
 It even doubled as my passport and boarding pass keeper when I was making my way through the airport.
 Here are my faves:

 JANSPORT | Classic, classic, classic.
 Bring back those 90s vibes with multiple colour options.

 MATT & NAT | If you want something stylish that looks and feels like leather, this is the bag for you.
 Made from vegan leather.

 I’ll admit, the southern coastline of Sri Lanka was my favourite part of my trip.
-The opportunity to have leisurely beach hangs are what really make a trip a vacation for me.
+The opportunity to have leisurely beach hangs is what really makes a trip a vacation for me.
 A floppy bucket hat was a mainstay on my head for the entirety of my time there.